Iztapalapa: Landmarks

 The Fábrica de Artes y Oficios Oriente was inaugurated in 2000, located between the two largest apartment complexes of the borough, the Iztapalapa and the Unidad Vicente Guerrero.
 It contains a forum for 800 people, lobby with two wings for expositions and workshops.
 Classes are given in guitar, dance, candlemaking, ceramics, and sewing.
 There is also an area for major event which can hold 1,500 people.

 The community museum of San Miguel Teotongo on the highway to Puebla contains finds related to the ancient inhabitants of the area.
 Most relate to the pre-Hispanic period and include utensils, ceremonial objects, ceramics, obsidian blades and arrowheads and jewelry.

 The Museo de Hidrobiologia (Hydrobiology Museum) mostly contains preserved example of the various species found in the different types of water found in Mexico.
 These include rivers, lakes, ponds, estuaries, beach areas as well as reefs offshore.

-The current borough government building, or “palacio delegacional” were inaugurated in 1989.
+The current borough government building, or palacio delegacional, was inaugurated in 1989.
 It contains a mural by Francisco Cárdenas done in 2003 called “Iztapalapa: Ayer, Hoy y Siempre” (Iztapalapa: Yesterday, Today and Always).

 The borough contains two large penal institutions called the Centro de Ejecución de Sanciones Penales Varonil Oriente and the Centro de Readaptación Social Varonil Santa Martha Acatitla.
 The Centro de Ejecución de Sanciones Penales Varonil Oriente (Center for the Execution of Penal Sanctions for Men East), more commonly called the Reclusorio Oriente (East Prison) was inaugurated in 1987 for adult males.
 The building extends over a 10,400 m2 surface in colonial San Lorenzo Tezonco.
 It contains five dormitories, intake center, workshops, sports facilities and classrooms.
 The Centro de Readaptación Social Varonil Santa Martha Acatitla (Center for Male Social Readaptation Santa Martha Acatitla) is for juvenile males which was inaugurated in 2003.
 It has a maximum population of 672 housed in four buildings with basketball court, dining hall, workshops, classrooms and computer room.
 A new building is under construction to bring the capacity up to 900 inmates.